-The Complainant cites its trademark registrations for CHEWY in various countries as prima facie evidence of ownership.
+The Complainant cites its trademark registrations for MADEWELL in various countries as prima facie evidence of ownership.

-The Complainant submits that the trademark CHEWY "has developed substantial public recognition and incalculable goodwill" and that its rights in that trademark predate the Respondent's registration of the Disputed Domain Name.
-It submits that the Disputed Domain Name is confusingly similar to its trademark, because the Disputed Domain Name incorporates in its entirety the CHEWY trademark and that the similarity is not removed by the addition of the word "happy".
+The Complainant submits that the trademark MADEWELL "has developed substantial public recognition and incalculable goodwill" and that its rights in that trademark predate the Respondent's registration of the Disputed Domain Name <themadewell.com>.
+It submits that the Disputed Domain Name is confusingly similar to its trademark, because the Disputed Domain Name incorporates in its entirety the MADEWELL trademark and that the similarity is not removed by the addition of the word "the".

-The Complainant contends that the Respondent has no authorized rights or legitimate interests in respect of the Disputed Domain Name and that the "Respondent has never been authorized by [the] Complainant to use the CHEWY Marks in any manner, much less as part of the Disputed Domain Name."
+The Complainant contends that the Respondent has no authorized rights or legitimate interests in respect of the Disputed Domain Name and that "the Respondent has no relationship whatsoever to the Complainant (and that) The Respondent has no rights or legitimate interests in the Domain Name because it is not using the Domain Name in connection with any bona fide offering of goods and services".

 Finally, the Complainant alleges that the registration and use of the Disputed Domain Name was, and currently is, in bad faith, contrary to the Policy and the Rules.
-It submits "[the] Respondent uses [the] Complainant's well-known CHEWY Marks and copyrighted product photographs and descriptions from [the] Complainant's primary website to intentionally confuse and mislead Internet users into providing [the] Respondent sensitive personal and financial information for a triangulation fraud scheme" which evidences registration and use of the Disputed Domain Name in bad faith.
+It submits that in view of the Respondent registering the Disputed Domain Name then using it to resolve to "the Respondent is using the Domain Name to direct traffic to the Respondent's Infringing Website, which features and prominently displays the Complainant's MADEWELL mark in addition to the Complainant's copyrighted material" which evidences registration and use of the Disputed Domain Name in bad faith.